NikolaMX/Mini-Patch/Proto-patch.md

 `WL_Air` added to target layers

-- Drifter - EXPERIMENTAL - DONE
+- Drifter - DONE
 `damage` increased from 120 to 125
 `initial_velocity` increased from 150 to 200
+`max_velocity` increased from 150 to 200
 `target_priorities` updated to
     `Mobile & Advanced`
     `Commander`